dogbiscuituk2/TagScanner7/README.md

 Where does this setting come from?
 The nearest _Case Sensitive_ checkbox:

-- Filters, applied by typing a condition into the general filter area of the app, or by launching the Filter Editor, will respect the _Case Sensitive_ checkbox nearby.
+- **Filters**, applied by typing a condition into the general filter area of the app, or by launching the Filter Editor, will respect the _Case Sensitive_ checkbox nearby.
-- Find & Replace operations will respect the _Case Sensitive_ checkbox in their own Find & Replace area of the UI.
+- **Find & Replace** operations will respect the _Case Sensitive_ checkbox in their own UI area.

 To change this global setting during execution, assign **true** or **false** to CaseSensitive: